 I am looking for "work from home" sites, where you can make money without paying up front.

-By Robin from Dansville, NY
+By robin cleveland from Dansville, NY

 I worked for hours and months also for years trying to find something I have spent hundreds of dollars trying to succeed but I believe that these companies are a hook for your money and don't help you to succeed.
 They just keep asking for more money.
 I have not even been able to get any kind of income to replace the money I spent on trying.